What are opioids?

 I thought that opioids were very effective in treating pain!

 That is correct.
 They constitute a significant advance in modern medicine.
-For acute pain, nothing works as well as opioids.
-But, in the long term, they have side effects and risks.
+For acute pain, opioids are highly effective; nothing works as well as opioids.
+However, in the long term, they have side effects and risks.
 Those risks include tolerance (the opioids become less and less effective), addiction (the person takes opioids and becomes dependent, beyond the use for pain), constipation, and bone problems.
-The regular intake of opioids is associated with car accidents, hip fractures, and problems with newborn kids if the mother uses opioids.
+The regular intake of opioids is associated with car accidents, hip fractures, and problems with newborns if the mother uses opioids.

 What is the «opioid epidemic»?

-In the 1990s, pharmaceutical companies convinced medical experts to advocate for an extensive use of opioids to treat chronic pain.
-The benefits were overestimated, and the risks ignored.
+In the 1990s, pharmaceutical companies, motivated by profit, convinced medical experts to advocate for the extensive use of opioids to treat chronic pain.
+The benefits were overestimated, not supported by evidence, and the risks were ignored.
 Physicians changed their prescription habits.
 A black market of prescription opioids sprung up.
-Now North America is suffering the consequences of too many opioids, including deaths.
+Now North America is suffering the consequences of too many opioids, including addiction and deaths.

 Why is it so important to avoid opioids for migraine?

 The migraine brain has unique chemical software.
-Unfortunately, it reacts to the regular exposure to opioids by changing his reaction to pain and lowering the migraine threshold.
-In a nutshell, opioids relieve pain in the short term but decrease tolerance to pain in the long term.
-There is a very high risk of medication overuse headache with opioids.
+Unfortunately, with regular exposure to opioids, its reaction to pain changes, and the migraine threshold lowers.
+In essence, opioids may relieve pain in the short term but decrease pain tolerance in the long term.
+There is also a very high risk of medication overuse headache associated with opioids.

 If you end up using them ten days a month or more, it is time to talk to your doctor about other alternatives for your migraine.

-People with migraine should be aware that some combination analgesics in Canada that are available without a prescription contain small amounts of codeine, and the above recommendations apply to those as well.
+People with migraine should be aware that some combination analgesics in Canada that are available without a prescription contain small amounts of codeine (Tylenol #1, 2, 3) and the above recommendations apply to those as well.

 Canadian Fact on opioids: over-the-counter access puts the population at risk